 - Have keys ready before you go out to the parking lot

 - Use the buddy system and travel in pairs

 - Keep to your routine, keep structure at school

 - Share true feelings with others who will listen

 - Be a good listener, and take comments made by others seriously

 - Try not to stereotype and/or build false images about people

-- The U.S. Department of Education has produced a variety of free information on the topics of safety, crime and violence in the Nation’s schools.
+- The U.S. Department of Education has produced a variety of free information on the topics of safety, crime and violence in the Nation's schools.
 The intended audience for this information is educators, administrators, safety officials and parents.
-All of the information is available at no cost from the ED Pubs website.

 On behalf of the CRY-ROP governing board, teachers, staff and leadership team you have our full commitment to emergency preparedness.
 If you have any concerns, questions, or need assistance with resources, you are encouraged to contact our adult registration office.